-The second issue is solved by giving the installer the ability to invite the homeowner to get access, without sharing credentials.
+The second issue is solved by allowing the installer to invite the homeowner to get access without sharing credentials.
 The owner gets a separate administrator account.

-Once the maintenance has been completed, the admin can then easily disable access for the professional, which ensures absolute security.
+Once the maintenance has been completed, the admin can easily disable access for the professional, ensuring absolute security.

 Securing the IoT ecosystem is no longer simply about securing the 3-way communication between a user, a device, and the IoT back-end system.

 The IoT landscape contains intercommunication between different devices and different back-end systems, and this infrastructure is continuing to expand.
-Leading research giants, Gartner, has predicted that by 2023 there will be 43 billion connected devices worldwide1.
+Leading research giants like Gartner have predicted that by 2023 there will be 43 billion connected devices worldwide1.

 Increased growth means increased risk.
-Put simply: as the IoT ecosystem continues to grow, so too does the risk of cyberattacks.
+Put: as the IoT ecosystem continues to grow, so too does the risk of cyberattacks.
 Hackers have more entry points and routes to attack.

-Info Security Magazine reports that 100 million cyberattacks on IoT endpoints were detected by a security vendor in the first half of 2019 alone2.
+Info Security Magazine reports that a security vendor detected 100 million cyberattacks on IoT endpoints in the first half of 2019 alone2.
 It’s worrying, to say the least.

 State-of-the-art access management helps secure the landscape and communication between different entities.
 It provides access tokens to both IoT devices and IoT back-ends.

-Using access tokens throughout the ecosystem helps ensure only authentic devices and back-end systems get access to the infrastructure.
+Using access tokens throughout the ecosystem helps ensure only authentic devices and back-end systems access the infrastructure.

-The benefits of access tokens goes further, though.
-They remove the need for an application to require user’s credentials for every access request.
-This massively reduces the risk of a user’s credentials being compromised and their device being targeted by a hacker to gain access to the back-end and attack the infrastructure.
+The benefits of access tokens go further, though.
+They remove the need for an application to require the user’s credentials for every access request.
+This massively reduces the risk of a user’s credentials being compromised and their device being targeted by a hacker to access the back-end and attack the infrastructure.